 Jesus' reply, seemed to the disciples, to be an implication that John would not die all, but would survive until the second coming of the Lord.
 But the above Scripture tells us that John corrected this misinterpreted statement.

-Even in our day it is not unusual for Scripture to be inaccurately interpreted, then to have that teaching spread to the ends of the earth.
-Scripture is the only safe truth, and is the best weapon to correct these errors.
+And that is a good lesson for us.
+We should always check the Scriptures against the message because even in our day it is not unusual for Scripture to be inaccurately presented then spread to the ends of the earth.
+Scripture is the best weapon to correct these errors.

 Verse 24: "This is the disciple who is bearing witness about these things, and who has written these things, and we know that his testimony is true."